What to know about variable heart rhythms and AFib

 An Ohio State cardiac electrophysiologist shares what to know about heart rhythms and AFib.

 In a pericardiectomy, the heart surgeon removes the membrane that surrounds the heart, which is called the pericardium.
 This keeps fluid from continuing to accumulate in the area between the heart and pericardium, which can squeeze the heart and cause it not to work properly.
 Heart surgeons at the Ohio State Wexner Medical Center in Columbus have tremendous experience performing pericardiectomies.

-This procedure is most commonly done to relieve constrictive pericarditis or to remove a pericardium that is hard and fibrous.
+Cardiologists most commonly use this procedure to treat a condition called constrictive pericarditis or to remove a pericardium that’s hard and fibrous.

 Prior to your pericardiectomy, you’ll meet with your doctor to discuss your medical history, the medicines you take and any questions you have about the procedure.

-You are given a general anesthetic and are asleep during the surgery.
+The anesthesiologist will give you general anesthesia prior to your surgery, which means you’ll be fully asleep for the procedure.
 Your surgeon makes an incision over the breastbone then spreads the ribs to allow access to the heart.
-When the surgeon reaches the heart, the pericardium (membrane around the heart) is stripped off and removed.
+When the surgeon reaches the heart, they strip off and remove the pericardium (membrane around the heart).
 The surgeon then wires the breastbone back together and closes the incision.

-After surgery, you are taken to the post-operative recovery area and monitored.
-You are given pain medication as needed.
-It is important to keep the incision areas clean and dry.
+After surgery, members of your surgical team take you to the postoperative recovery area for close monitoring.
+You’ll receive pain medication as needed.
+It’s important to keep the incision areas clean and dry.

-The length of your hospital stay depends on how quickly you are able to recover and perform some physical activity.
-If you experience fevers, severe pain, redness, swelling, warmth where the incisions were made or drainage from the incisions, inform your doctor immediately.
+The length of your hospital stay depends on how quickly you’re able to recover and perform some physical activity.
+If you experience fever, and/or severe pain, redness, swelling or warmth where the incisions were made or drainage from the incisions, inform your doctor immediately.
 Your surgeon will give you specific instructions about recovery at home.

 Get tips from Ohio State experts right to your inbox.